 The problem: the ICC intends to open a criminal investigation against Israeli soldiers and officials

-Encouraged by the UN General Assembly’s resolution to accept the Palestinian Authority (PA) as “Non-member observer state”, the PA has turned to International Criminal Court (ICC), in request to launch a criminal investigation against Israel for committing “War Crimes”.
-Last December, after five years of a “preliminary examination”, the ICC prosecutor has declared her intention to open such a criminal investigation, focusing on the Israeli Settlements and IDF conduct during the 2014 operation Protective Edge and the Gaza border riots.
-Yet, the prosecutor has made her decision subject to a court’s ruling, affirming that the PA is indeed a “state”, and also requested the court to rule that the territory of “the State of Palestine” compromises all pre-1967 borders, including the Holly City of Jerusalem, Judea, Samaria and the Gaza Stip.
+Encouraged by the UN General Assembly’s resolution to accept the Palestinian Authority (PA) as “Non-member observer state”, the PA has turned to the International Criminal Court (ICC), in request to launch a criminal investigation against Israel for committing “War Crimes”.
+Last December, after five years of a “preliminary examination”, the ICC prosecutor declared her intention to open a criminal investigation, focusing on the Israeli Settlements and IDF conduct during the 2014 “Operation Protective Edge” and the Gaza border riots.
+The prosecutor made her decision subject to a court’s ruling, affirming that the PA is indeed a “state”, and also requested the court to rule that the territory of “the State of Palestine” compromises all pre-1967 borders, including the Holly City of Jerusalem, Judea, Samaria and the Gaza Stip.

 The danger: IDF soldiers and Israeli officials under investigation and devastating effects on Israel

-An ICC criminal investigation, followed by possible criminal charges against Israelis in the ICC, will carry devastating effects on the state of Israel, on many levels: stretching from the immediate personal risk for individuals, whose only blame is for serving their country and fighting terror, to more reverberating effects of delegitimization, making Israel and its people a “leprous” state, affecting its economics, security ties, international relations and more.
-It will be a BDS wet-dream and a shining victory to our terrorist enemies, succeeding in making the righteous to suffer and the wicked to thrive.
+An ICC criminal investigation, followed by possible criminal charges against Israelis in the ICC, will carry devastating effects on the state of Israel.
+These effects, stretching from the immediate personal risk for individuals, whose only blame is for serving their country and fighting terror, to more reverberating effects of delegitimization, making Israel and its people a “leprous” state, affecting its economics, security ties, international relations and more.
+It will be a BDS wet-dream and a shining victory to our terrorist enemies, succeeding in making the righteous suffer and the wicked thrive.

 Furthermore, the mere legal recognition in the PA as a “state” by the ICC, which territory comprises all of the pre-1967 borders including the Holly places, will carry dramatic consensuses in the international arena, also will make Jews living in these areas into criminals.